Choosing the perfect white paint color can be a really difficult task.

 Decorators White is another very popular cool white paint color by Benjamin Moore.
 In addition to including it in the Off-Whites Collection, Benjamin Moore also features it in their Designer Classics palette.

-Decorator’s White is another good trim white.
-It can also be used on walls, but only if you want a very stark look.
+Decorator’s White is another good wall white paint.
+It can also be used on trim, but it can limit the shade of paint you will want to pair with it on the walls.

-It is going to work really well with other cool tones in the room, such as blue or green walls.
+Overall, it is going to work really well with other cool tones in the room, such as blues or greens.

 You know the feeling you get when you walk into someone’s home and the paint colors are just perfect?